 3. Scrutinize Their Problem-Solving Skills in Past Projects

 Unexpected challenges will pop up.
 And a subcontractor's ability to navigate such issues can be a significant differentiator.
-When evaluating potential hires, dig into specific instances where they’ve faced challenges and how they overcame them.
+When evaluating potential hires, dig into specific instances in which they’ve faced challenges and how they've overcome them.

 4. Understand Their Network and Supplier Relationships